Position Opening:

 Fundraising

-• Foundation Relations – oversee the grantwriting process (primarily implemented by the Development Manager and Marketing Director); attend meetings with foundation officers and maintain close funder relationships; seek out and build relationships with new philanthropic sources of support;
+• Foundation Relations – oversee the grantwriting process (primarily implemented by the Development Director and Marketing Director); in collaboration with the Development Director, attend meetings with foundation officers and maintain close funder relationships; seek out and build relationships with new philanthropic sources of support;

 Board Relations